m00nd00r/m00nd00r.github.io/_posts/2018-01-02-AWS-EC2-Deep-Learning.md

 ```
 wget "https://gist.github.com/m00nd00r/25657aa82f968d5ebe82fd5f33a55bc5/archive/86de1b1867c68e089b5647555dcfdb2fec9029e8.zip" -O temp.zip; unzip -j temp.zip; rm temp.zip; chmod 555 jupyter-setup.sh; ./jupyter-setup.sh
 ```
+You can review the above script in the [gist](https://gist.github.com/25657aa82f968d5ebe82fd5f33a55bc5.git) I created for it.

 Similar to optimizing the GPU, the above code downloads, unzips and runs a script that will set-up your jupyter config file.
 When you execute the above line of code in your instance it will prompt you to create a password to login to jupyter.
 It will then ask you to verify the password.
 Either enter a password or just press enter if you don't want one.
 Either way you'll need to enter the same at the Jupyter login page.
 Then wait for it to execute - don't type anything, it takes a moment.